diego0630/Assignment_1/README.md

 Source Files
 main.py

+Comments:
+There are a few missed error handlings.
+Some of the inputs may accept periods or commas or any similar characters.
+A fix would be to use isAlpha() when applicable.

 References
 Joaquin Murillo (CPSC-408-02)
 The site, https://www.w3schools.com/python/python_mysql_select.asp, was used to print out all the elements of the table into the terminal